Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/02-Skillable.md

 1. Update the Azure Container Apps instance to show the `Hello World` version.

-    !!! tip "Skip this step if you had previously clicked a `Deploy` button as part of the [1.
-Launch Skillable VM](#1-launch-skillable-vm) setup phase of the workshop.
-If you did _not_ see the button or complete that step, you can do so now."

-    If you clicked a `Deploy` button during setup, you effectively pushed an initial version of the Contoso Chat application to the provisioned Azure Container Apps resource for our project.
-If you did _not_ do so then, you can fix that now with this command:
+    The pre-provisioned Skillable subscription has an Azure Container apps resource with a default endpoint setup.
+In this step, we push the initial version of the Contosot Chat application to the resource and update that endpoint by running this command:

     ``` title=""
     azd deploy